dart-backend/angel3-guide/guides/dependency-injection.md

 ```

 ## In Routes and Controllers

-In Angel, by wrapping a function in a call to `ioc`, you can automatically
-inject the dependencies of any route handler.
+In Angel3, by wrapping a function in a call to `ioc`, you can automatically inject the dependencies of any route handler.

 ```dart
 app.get("/some/class/text", ioc((SomeClass singleton) => singleton.text)); // Always "foo"